chrisroselli/production-team-resources/docs/homepage-in-cms.md

-## Building a Homepage in the CMS for a new site in the DOGWOOD LITE TEMPLATE:
+## Dogwood Lite HP in CMS for new site
 1. Use the Copy Tool to duplicate the `Home` page from devtest2 into your site. http://www.bsiadmin.com/portal/utility/cms_copy.php?dothis=confirmed
     - Select source "New Site" then from dropdown to copy content FROM, choose devtest2